mlepage/karmbat/README.md

 How to Play
 -----------

 Your tank is blue; the enemy's tank is red.
 Effectively, you control both tanks: left stick moves, right stick shoots.
+You can also use keys ESDF and IJKL.

 Shots bounce off the arena's walls a few times, and only hit the enemy.